Steve Almond: Radio and podcast

 Almond is a regular correspondent on NPR's Here & Now and on WGBH, both based in Boston.
 On October 27, 2011, Almond appeared as a guest on the podcast WTF with Marc Maron.
 Almond also hosted a live interview podcast series with Hallelujah the Hills band leader Ryan Walsh entitled "This Has Been A Disaster – Thanks For Having Us."
 Almond co-hosted the Dear Sugars podcast for four years with Cheryl Strayed.

+Film adaptions

+Almond's first novel, "Which Brings Me to You," (co-written with Julianna Baggott) was made into a 2024 romantic comedy starring Lucy Hale and Nat Wolff.
+His second novel, "All the Secrets of the World," is in development with 20th Century Fox Television.